 - Whatever surface you’re gilding; ensure it is completely smooth.
 Any imperfections and marks beneath the metal leaf will be more prominent once gilded.
-Annie has painted this chair with Chalk Paint® in Athenian Black and sanded it back for a smooth effect and maximum modern style.
+In this tutorial, Annie has painted her chair with Chalk Paint™ in Athenian Black and sanded it back for a smooth effect and maximum modern style.

-- Before applying size, ensure you have enough metal leaf to cover the area you plan to gild.
+- Before applying Gold Size, ensure you have enough metal leaf to cover the area you plan to gild.
 Each pack of Annie Sloan Metal Leaf (Loose or Transfer) contains 25 sheets.
 For this modern gilded look, Annie is using Imitation Gold Transfer Leaf.

 - Use a Small Flat Brush to apply Gold Size to the area you wish to gild.
 Size is an old English word for glue, so “Gold Size” literally means “a glue for gold”.

-- Take a sheet of metal leaf and hold it by the wide tissue margin for ease, being careful not to touch the metal itself.
+- Take a sheet of Transfer Leaf and hold it by the wide tissue margin for ease, being careful not to touch the metal itself.
 Gently lay the metal side face down onto the size.
-Once this is placed it can’t be moved so take your time.
+Once this is placed it can’t be moved, so take your time.

-- Once finished, you need to seal the metal leaf.
-Both brass (Imitation Gold) and copper will tarnish, so sealing these with Clear Chalk Paint® Wax or Lacquer is essential or they may dis-colour over time.
+- Once finished, you need to seal the Transfer Leaf.
+Both brass (Imitation Gold) and copper will tarnish, so sealing these with Clear Chalk Paint™ Wax or Lacquer is essential or they may dis-colour over time.
 Aluminium (Imitation Silver) does not tarnish but it’s still advisable to seal with either wax or lacquer to prolong your finish.
-Both Chalk Paint® Wax and Lacquer will also slightly dull the shine of the metals, mimicking the look of authentic gold and silver.
+Both Chalk Paint™ Wax and Lacquer will also slightly dull the shine of the metals, mimicking the look of authentic gold and silver.

-- Apply Chalk Paint® Wax with either a brush or lint-free cloth, removing any excess with a lint-free cloth also.
-Alternatively, apply Chalk Paint® Lacquer with a brush and wash immediately after use.
+- Apply Chalk Paint™ Wax with either a brush or lint-free cloth, removing any excess with a lint-free cloth also.
+Alternatively, apply Chalk Paint™ Lacquer with a brush and wash immediately after use.

 - Finished!
 A modern gilded look.